Last updated on January 1st, 2023 at 05:50 pm

 The same can be said for the Navy Seal Burpee, but due to the high number of push ups and knee-to-elbow movements, you will have a greater focus in the chest, shoulders, triceps and core.

-I guess you could refer to the knee-to-elbow movement as a mountain climber.
+I guess you could refer to the knee-to-elbow (or knee-to-chest) movement as a mountain climber.

 You could actually turn this one movement into an entire workout by performing a set amount of reps.